rongstat/SMAI/README.md

 `install_github("rongstat/SMAI")`

-For a **quick guide to meta-visualization in R**, please check out https://rongstat.github.io/SMAI_guide.io/SMAI-tutorial.html.
+For a **quick guide to SMAI in R**, please check out https://rongstat.github.io/SMAI_guide.io/SMAI-tutorial.html.

 For Scanpy (Python) users, we recommend converting your AnnData h5ad objects into Seurat objects (e.g. by using [sceasy](https://github.com/cellgeni/sceasy)) and then either running SMAI natively in R or calling the `subprocess` module from within Python to launch SMAI analysis through R.